Prev: Next: Up: Top[Contents][Index]

 6 Request balancing

 When several backends are defined in a service, incoming requests will be distributed among them.
 This process is called balancing.
 By default, requests are distributed equally.
-This can be changed by assigning them a priority – a decimal number which controls a relative weight of the given backend in the distribution algorithm.
-The bigger the priority is, the more requests this backend gets from the total flow.
+This can be changed by assigning them a priority – a positive integer which assigns a relative weight of the given backend in the distribution algorithm.
+The greater the priority is, the more requests this backend gets from the total flow.

 Weighted Random Balancing

 This is the default strategy.
-Each backend is assigned a numeric priority between 0 and 9, inclusive.
-The backend to use for each request is determined at random taking into account backend priorities, so that backends with numerically greater priorities have proportionally greater chances of being selected than the ones with lesser priorities.
+The backend to use for each request is determined at random, taking into account backend priorities, so that backends with numerically greater priorities have proportionally greater chances of being selected than the ones with lesser priorities.

-The share of requests a backend receives can be estimated as:
+Overall, the share of requests a given backend receives can be estimated as:

 Pi / S(P)